joelparkerhenderson/system-quality-attributes/doc/effectiveness/index.md

 In addition to being a system quality attribute, effectiveness is often considered as a cross-functional constraint, as it is closely related to other quality attributes such as usability, reliability, and security.
 A system that is not effective in performing its tasks may also suffer from poor usability, unreliable performance, and security vulnerabilities.

-Overall, effectiveness is a key system quality attribute that can significantly impact the success of a system in meeting its intended goals and satisfying user needs.

 </span>